ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 packet["DNS"]["DNS Question Record"].qname = "new.domain.com"
 ```

 If someone would do this for every packet, it will be shown as "Malformed DNS Packet" in Wireshark.
-To work around this problem, the cheksum (TCP and IP), the IP length field and the UDP length field must be recalculated for each packet a record is DNS Record is changed.
+To work around this problem, the checksum (TCP and IP), the IP length field and the UDP length field must be recalculated for each packet a record is DNS Record is changed.

 These three fields can be recalculated as follows.
 First they will be deleted from the respective package and then the __class__ method will be called.
 The deleted fields are automatically recalculated by this method.
 Here is an example that illustrates this: